 The key management personnel of the company are the Directors.
 There are no executives, other than Directors, who have the authority and responsibility for planning, directing and controlling the activities of the company.

-Name of Director

-Thomas F Percy Chairman
+Chairman

-Kenneth Allen Managing Director
+Managing Director

-Hock Hoo Chua Non-Executive Director
+Non-Executive Director

-Raja Mohd Azmi bin Raja Razali Non-Executive Director
+Non-Executive Director

 The remuneration for each director and key management personnel of the company are as follows: